 If could also happen like this: Someone bumps into you and “accidentally” spills something on your clothes.
 Trying to make it look like an accident, and acting like they’re really sorry, they will attempt to help you clean the mess.
 This is a very common tactic of distracting people.
 While this person tries to clean the spilled substance, others will try to steal any valuable they could.
 Be aware of this tactic, and if it happens to you, walk away and try to clean the mess yourself.

-Kidnapping Risk: MEDIUM
+Kidnapping Risk in Peru: MEDIUM

 Even though they are not as common, there are some things to take into account when it comes to kidnapping.